 With coconutBattery you are always aware of your current battery health.
-It shows you live information about the battery in your Mac and iOS device (iPhone, iPad, iPod touch) including:
+It shows you live information about the battery in your Mac, iPhone and iPad including:

 Among all the tips these should be the most practical:

 "Design capacity" is the capacity your battery should have, when it left the factory.
 As battery manufacturing is still a more or less chemical process, it may be higher (congratulations) or lower when it is put into your MacBook.